Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

 Streaming Considerations

 Catalog Commit Frequency: Streaming jobs commit snapshots at regular intervals (e.g., every checkpoint in Flink).
-The catalog must handle these frequent metadata updates efficiently.
+The catalog must handle these frequent metadata updates efficiently without becoming a bottleneck.

 Multi-Writer Scenarios: Stream processing often involves multiple parallel writers.
-The catalog must provide optimistic concurrency control to prevent conflicts.
+The catalog must provide optimistic concurrency control to prevent conflicts, this means writers detect and retry when concurrent updates occur, rather than blocking each other.

-Schema Evolution: Streaming schemas evolve over time.
+Schema Evolution: Streaming schemas evolve over time as business requirements change.
 The catalog should support backward-compatible schema changes without disrupting active streams.
+For detailed guidance, see Schema Evolution in Apache Iceberg.

-// Flink streaming write to Iceberg with Hive catalog
+// Flink 1.19+ streaming write to Iceberg with REST Catalog (recommended)

 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();